matrix-org/sytest/docker/README.md

 The following environment variables can be set with `-e` to control the test run:

- * `POSTGRES`: set non-empty to test against a PostgreSQL database instead of sqlite.
+ * `POSTGRES`: set non-empty to test against a PostgreSQL database instead of SQLite.
+ * `MULTI_POSTGRES`: set non-empty (along with `POSTGRES`) to test against multiple PostgreSQL databases where the main store and state store are split.
  * `WORKERS`: set non-empty to test a worker-mode deployment rather than a monolith.
 Requires `POSTGRES`.
  * `REDIS`: set non-empty to use redis replication rather than old